 The same is true for actually making stuff.
 If you’re drawing, painting, writing, sculpting, etc. to try and unlock your creativity, don’t focus on the end result, how you think it’s going, or what other people might think – just do it, enjoy the process, and don’t be afraid to fail.
 It’s not for other people; it’s for you.

-These are just a few tips to tap into your creativity.
+These are just a few tips to tap into your creativity and can also be used as tips to improve brainstorming sessions.
 Using them can help you get out of a creative rut, find some motivation, get inspired, and more.
 Who knows?
 Tapping into your creativity could help you come up with your next great idea!